sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 The system will be modeled using ``System``.
 First we need to create the ``dynamicsymbols`` needed to describe the system as shown in the above diagram.
-In this case, the generalized coordinates :math:`q_1` represent lateral distance of block from wall, :math:`q_2` represents angle of the compound pendulum from vertical, :math:`q_3`  represents angle of the simple pendulum from the compound pendulum.
-The generalized speeds :math:`u_1` represents lateral speed of block, :math:`u_2` represents lateral speed of compound pendulum and :math:`u_3` represents angular speed of C relative to B.
+In this case, the generalized coordinate :math:`q_1` represents lateral distance of block from wall, :math:`q_2` represents the angle of the compound pendulum from vertical, and :math:`q_3` represents the angle of the simple pendulum from the compound pendulum.
+The generalized speed :math:`u_1` represents lateral speed of block, :math:`u_2` represents the lateral speed of the compound pendulum, and :math:`u_3` represents the angular speed of C relative to B.

 We also create some ``symbols`` to represent the length and mass of the pendulum, as well as gravity and others. ::